Sept 25, 2025: Announcing the 2024/2025 Precision Health Catalyst Grant award recipients.

 Learn more about the PH Catalyst Grants here.

-We are pleased to announce 6 proposals have been funded through the 2022/2023 UBC Faculty of Medicine Precision Health Catalyst Grant Round.
-The PH Catalyst Grant Review Committee consisting of 12 Faculty members from different departments and research institutes reviewed the 11 proposals against evaluation criteria and recommended 6 proposals to be funded at $50,000 each, 4 related to Cancer and 1 related to Healthy Aging, and 1 related to Heart & Lung, for a total funding allocation of $300,000.
-In this round, there was no project awarded in the field of Childhood Health and funding was not disbursed.
+We are pleased to announce 5 proposals have been funded through the 2024/2025 UBC Faculty of Medicine Precision Health Catalyst Grant Round.
+The PH Catalyst Grant Review Committee consisting of 9 Faculty members from different departments and research institutes reviewed the 12 proposals against evaluation criteria and recommended 5 proposals to be funded at $40,000 each, 2 related to Cancer and 1 related to Children’s Health, 1 related to Heart & Lung, and 1 related to Immunology for a total funding allocation of $200,000.

 We congratulate the following successful applicants!